Noel McGrath (hurler): Personal life

 McGrath is the son of Pat McGrath who won an All-Ireland medal with Tipperary in 1989.
 His brother, John, is also an All-Ireland medal winner, and a current teammate on the Tipperary senior team, while his youngest brother, Brian, has also lined out with the Tipperary senior team.

+He married Aisling Crowe in December 2021 and they have two children, a boy born in 2023 and a girl born in 2025.